zacanger/niddesa/text/generated-translations/cullaniddesa/09-sinhala-amazon.md

 Earning, compassion.

 [APZ 34.2] (#apz34 .2) {#apz34 .2 .ref .apz} "I am the Leisure Doctrine
-The Leisure Doctrine says to Nirvana.
+The Leisure Doctrine says to Nibbana.
 A (5-3)
 13 (ii) Should be applied.)
 “Will I know something, and shall I know something, He will try and see the recipient and make the prophecies.